gerritgr/icon/README.md

 _icon_ allows you to simulate epidemic models on coevolving networks using rejection sampling.
 We extend the classical stochastic and continuous-time SIS (Susceptible-Infected-Susceptible) model by incorporating rules that allow for the association (creating an edge) of two unconnected susceptible nodes and the dissociation (removing an edge) of connected infected nodes.

+**We are looking for collaborators for a more in-depth evaluation, methodical improvements and faster implementation.
+Talk to [me](https://gerritgrossmann.de/) if you are interested.**

 # ⚙️ Dynamics